Peaceful paradise waterfalls cascading through lush forest at Plitvice Lakes National Park, Croatian UNESCO World Heritage site, Croatia

 What are the must-see attractions in Plitvice Lakes?

 Book tickets online in advance (summer essential).
-Arrive at 7am opening to avoid crowds.
+Arrive at opening (varies seasonally; peak season can be as early as 07:00) to avoid crowds.
 Do Programme C or H (4-6 hours)—covers Lower and Upper Lakes, includes boat and train.
 See Veliki Slap waterfall.
 Walk boardwalks above turquoise pools.
 Bring picnic (park food basic/expensive).
 Wear good hiking shoes (10-20km walking).
 No swimming allowed.
 Visit spring or fall for best experience without summer hordes.

 Why you can trust this guide